autoexecbatman/CppRogueLike/README.md

 🐉⚔️🐉⚔️🐉⚔️🐉⚔️🐉⚔️🐉⚔️🐉
+*This is a home for a mysterious roguelike...:construction:

 ## Running The Game From RAR
    - Clone the repository
    - Extract the folder in **cpprl pre-release-x64.rar**
    - Run the executable from the folder !

+# Contributing to CppRogueLike

+Thank you for considering a contribution to CppRogueLike.

 ## Running Using Visual Studio 2022